 7. McDonald’s Pizza

 Many of you remember McDonald’s Pizza.
-It actually still exists today but only in a few locations.
+It still exists today, but only in a few locations.

-The reason McDonald’s got rid of their pizza is that it took 11 minutes to cook and it jeopardized its status as a quick-service restaurant.
+McDonald’s got rid of its pizza because it took 11 minutes to cook, and it jeopardized its status as a quick-service restaurant.

 8. McDonald’s Drive-Thru Account for 70 Percent of Its Sales